Saint Caomhan’s Church Inis Oírr

-The Cross of Christ which is believed to date from the post medieval period, about the late 18th century.
+The Cross of Christ is believed to date from the post-medieval period, about the late 18th century.

 St Caomhan’s grave is covered to protect it from the weather and sand blowing in the wind.
 Inside it appears that people often use it as a pilgrimage point, with offerings left behind.